The Golden Child: Plot

-In a remote temple in Tibet, a young boy with mystical powers – the Golden Child – receives badges of station and demonstrates his power to the monks of the temple by reviving a dead eastern rosella, which becomes a constant companion and familiar.
-A mysterious man, Sardo Numspa, has his men break into the temple, slaughter the monks and abduct the boy.
+In a remote temple in Tibet, a young boy – the Golden Child – demonstrates his mystical powers to the monks of the temple by reviving a dead eastern rosella, which becomes a constant companion and familiar.
+A mysterious man, Sardo Numspa, has his men break into the temple, slaughter the monks, and abduct the boy.

-A young woman, Kee Nang, watches a Los Angeles TV show in which social worker Chandler Jarrell talks about his latest case, a missing girl named Cheryll Mosley.
-Kee seeks him out and informs him of the kidnapping of the Golden Child and that he is the "chosen one" who would save the Child.
-Chandler does not take this seriously, even after a bird begins following him, and him seeing an astral projection of the Child.
-The next day, Cheryll Mosley is found dead near an abandoned house smeared with Tibetan graffiti and a pot full of blood-soaked oatmeal.
-Kee reveals to Chandler that this house was a holding place for the Child and introduces him to Doctor Hong, a mystic expert, and Kala (a creature half dragon, half woman, who remains hidden behind a screen).
+A young woman, Kee Nang, watches a Los Angeles TV show in which private detective Chandler Jarrell talks about a missing girl named Cheryll Mosley.
+Kee informs him of the kidnapping of the Golden Child and that he is the "chosen one" who will save the Child.
+Chandler does not take this seriously, even after a bird begins following him and he sees an astral projection of the Child.
+The next day, Cheryll is found dead near an abandoned house smeared with Tibetan graffiti and a pot full of blood-soaked oatmeal.
+Kee reveals to Chandler that this house was a holding place for the Child and introduces him to Doctor Hong, a mystic expert, and Kala (a creature half dragon, half woman).

 Chandler and Kee track down a motorcycle gang, the Yellow Dragons, which Cheryll had joined, and Chinese restaurant owner Tommy Tong, a henchman of Numspa, to whom Cheryll had been "sold" for her blood, a way to make the Child vulnerable to earthly harm.
 However, Tong is killed by Numspa as a potential traitor.
-Numspa then communes with his master, a unseen powerful demon, who informs him of how to kill the child.
-Still not taking the case too seriously, Chandler is drawn by Numspa into a controlled dream, where he receives a burn mark on his arm.
+Still not taking the case too seriously, Chandler is drawn by Numspa into a controlled dream.
 Numspa presents his demands: the Ajanti Dagger (a mystic weapon capable of killing the Child) in exchange for the boy.
-Chandler finally agrees to help, and he and Kee spend the night together.
+Chandler agrees to help, and he and Kee spend the night together.